entespotify/django-sso-client-oauth/README.md

 ### Redirecting Users to the SSO Provider

 To initiate the SSO flow, redirect users to the SSO provider's login page.
-This can be done using the utility functions provided in the `django_sso_client.utils` module.
+This can be done using the utility functions provided in the `django_sso_client_oauth.utils` module.

 ### Handling SSO Callbacks